Laboratory Training 1

 etc. should be used to verify the correctness of the data entered.
 The use of assertion validation is not allowed,

-because in the future the program will be started without the -ea
+because in the future the program will be started without the -ea option and all assertions will be

 ignored.
 The expression specified in the statement should not include actions that are important in terms of program